Redocly/redocly-cli/docs/custom-plugins/custom-rules.md

 The context object also offers some additional functionality to resolve references and to return information about a problem to the user.
 The methods available are as follows:

 - `resolve(node)` - Synchronously dereferences `$ref` node to its value.
 Works only with `$refs` from the original document.
 If you need to resolve a reference from another source, you can use the optional second parameter: `resolve(node, from: string)`.
-- `report(descriptor)` - Reports a problem in the definition and returns information to the user.
+- `report(descriptor)` - Reports a problem in the API description and returns information to the user.
 See [Report rule context](#report-rule-context) for more information.

 ## Report rule context